 G, A, B, C, D, E, F#, G

-The scale follows a specific order of pitches, starting with G and ending with G, one octave higher.
+The scale follows a specific order of pitches, starting with G and ending with a G, one octave higher.

 W – W – H – W – W – W – H